 that one can change oneself, manifest new relationships,

-and influence and make things happen in the world
+and influence to make things happen in the world

 (good or bad – healthy or unhealthy).”
 (Trottier, 1990s)